 WHO AM I?

 My name is Matthias Mandiau and I always have loved to travel.
 Since I left Belgium for an amazing trip to South-Africa in 2013, the urge of going somewhere new in the world has always been on my mind.
-The many stories of new friends on the road and tales of other backpacker blogs inspired me to become an entrepreneur in the travel niche.
-Starting a travel blog allowed me to make proper use of the more than 10.000 pictures and many stories that I collected from all the places in the world where I have been to so far.
+The many stories of new friends on the road and tales of other backpacker blogs inspired me to start my own travel blog.
+Doing this allowed me to make proper use of my more than 10.000 photos and stories from all the places in the world where I have been to so far.

 As a result, I made the decision to start traveling the world, part by part.
-And when I do so, I photograph my experiences and frequently write about my recent travel adventures.
+And when I travel, I photograph my experiences and frequently write about my recent travel adventures.
 At the moment I am living back in Belgium, my home country.
 I still have 5 travel destinations to write about before I’ll start with writing about Belgium, which will be in the summer of 2018.
 In September, I will go back to Rajasthan to explore mighty Maharajas forts and the wild Thar desert.

-Travel can be considered to be a form of escapism.
+Travel can be considered as a form of escapism.
 But think about it.
 Is escapism always a bad thing?
 Life is about finding a balance in between letting go of things and getting a tight grip on goals and responsibilities.
 It’s hard to find a good balance sometimes.
 And most of the time a balance is very much needed to find happiness in life.
 Travel can be a solution in order to find your inner balance.